-In Spark AR Studio, a null object can be used to group other objects.
+In Spark AR Studio a null object can be used to group other objects.
 It doesn't have a shape, but it can be manipulated in 3D space.

 Objects grouped under a null object are known as its children.
 The children take on the properties of the null object.
-For example, if you make a null object bigger, its children will get bigger too.
+For example, if you make a null object bigger, any children will get bigger too.

-Null objects are particularly useful for adding secondary animation or to easily make sure a group of objects have exactly the same position.
+Null objects are particularly useful for adding secondary animation or to make sure a group of objects have exactly the same position.